wesleyscholl/VoltAI/README.md

 - [Star History](#star-history)

 ---
-<a id="what-is-boltai"></a>
+<a id="what-is-voltai"></a>
-## 🤔 What is BoltAI?
+## 🤔 What is VoltAI?

-BoltAI is a compact, **local-first AI agent** implemented in Rust with a companion macOS SwiftUI front-end.
+VoltAI is a compact, **local-first AI agent** implemented in Rust with a companion macOS SwiftUI front-end.
 It demonstrates a practical, privacy-respecting information retrieval and local-LLM orchestration workflow suitable for:

 - 👨‍💻 Developer tooling and documentation indexing
 - 🔬 Research workflows and paper management
 - 📚 Offline knowledge base creation
 - 🔐 Private document analysis (data never leaves your machine)

-Unlike cloud-based AI tools, BoltAI keeps your data on your machine, making it ideal for sensitive documents, proprietary code, and private datasets.
+Unlike cloud-based AI tools, VoltAI keeps your data on your machine, making it ideal for sensitive documents, proprietary code, and private datasets.

 ---
-<a id="why-boltai"></a>
+<a id="why-voltai"></a>
-## 🎯 Why BoltAI?
+## 🎯 Why VoltAI?

 ### 🔐 Privacy-First
 - **Zero cloud uploads**: All data processing happens locally